PR Intern reflects on her time working at Holyrood PR

 Friday, April 28th, 2017

 My reflections of my time aboard HMS Holyrood

 SO IT’S now been almost four weeks since I boarded my own journey (internship) – and with each passing day I’ve become more and more comfortable with my everyday tasks.

 I’ve gained confidence writing press releases and blog posts, know my way around a WordPress website and can even navigate the maze that is the company’s methodical document drive.

-By working with the crew here I’ve learned some new skills in my last week such as how to issue press releases to news desks, how to upload image galleries and more about the ways in which Holyrood Partnership tells the stories of its clients.
+By working with the crew here I’ve learned some new skills in my last week such as how to issue press releases to news desks, how to upload image galleries and more about the ways in which Holyrood PR tells the stories of its clients.

 My writing’s in the papers!